petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 ## More small rules to follow

-1. Never share an artifact you couldn't easily regenerate
+1. Never share an artifact you couldn't easily regenerate.
+2. Don't email editable artifacts.

 ## Anti-patterns to avoid